camptocamp/odoo-project-tools/README.md

     further manual steps are required, and what you need to check for.
 These steps will also be saved to a file (see step 8 below).

+    Be careful, if you need to redo these steps, the submodules will have been removed by the script, you will need to run `git submodule update -i` again.

 7. Stage all changes and commit

     ```